-- A. Requirements - a.
-Should have a working knowledge of the 12 Steps, 12 Traditions, and 12 Concepts of NA Service. - b.
-Worked the 12 Steps. - c.
-Have a working knowledge and/or willingness to learn the 12 Traditions and 12 Concepts of NA Service. - d.
+- a.
+Worked the 12 Steps. - Have a working knowledge of, and/or willingness to learn the 12 Traditions and 12 Concepts of NA Service. - c.
 A minimum of four (4) years continuous clean time.
-(Clean-time cannot be waived due to any circumstance) - e.
-At least one (1) year previous service at the Area level. - f.
-Willingness, desire, and ability to serve. - g.
-An understanding of Robert's Rules of Order. - h.
-Must be able to fulfill all duties of this position - i.
-Must have a legal source of income - B. Duties - a.
-To be the custodian of the committee's funds.
+(Clean-time cannot be waived due to any circumstance) - d.
+At least one (1) year previous service at the Area level. - e.
+Willingness, desire, and ability to serve. - f.
+An understanding of Robert's Rules of Order. - g.
+Must be able to fulfill all duties of this position - h.
+Must have a legal source of income

-- b.
+- a.
+To be the custodian of the committee's funds. - b.
 To reconcile bank account, maintain and report on receipts and disbursements at each regular session. - c.
-To disburse funds as necessary in accordance with committee decisions when funds are available.
+To disburse funds as necessary in accordance with committee decisions when funds are available. - d.
+To be the only participant of the IEFASC to collect and distribute funds to and from the IEFASC unless otherwise provided for by area policy. - e.
+To ensure that all money distributed by the IEFASC are accounted for by receipt. - f.
+To submit an annual Treasurer's Report at the July IEFASC session. - g.
+The Treasurer shall not borrow any funds from the IEFASC treasury for his/her personal use. - h.
+To be a co-signer of the committee's bank account. - i.
+To be a key-holder of the committee's post office box, regularly check for any mail, and ensure mail gets to the appropriate committee member. - i.
+Tabulate all the cash, money orders and/or checks on hand at the end of IEFASC session. - k.
+To pay all business accounts as a priority. - 4.
+To disburse funds as necessary in accordance with committee decisions when the funds are available.

-- d.
-To witness two of the three signatory officers sign checks for regular IEFASC session and record receipt of checks written. - e.
-To be the only participant of the IEFASC to collect and distribute funds to and from the IEFASC unless otherwise provided for by area policy. - f.
-To ensure that all money distributed by the IEFASC are accounted for by receipt. - g.
-To submit an annual Treasurer's Report at the July IEFASC session. - h.
-The Treasurer shall not borrow any funds from the IEFASC treasury for his/her personal use. - i.
-To be a co-signer of the committee's bank account. - j.
-To be a key-holder of the committee's post office box, regularly check for any mail, and ensure mail gets to the appropriate committee member. - k.
-Tabulate all the cash, money orders and/or checks on hand at the end of IEFASC session. - I. To pay all business accounts as a priority. - m.
-To disburse funds as necessary in accordance with committee decisions when the funds are available. - n.
-To make copies and distribute written monthly record to the committee of all donations to the Inland Empire Foothills Area. - o.
+- m.
+To make copies and distribute written monthly record to the committee of all donations to the Inland Empire Foothills Area. - n.
 Be willing to train the Alternate Treasurer the Treasurer duties.